jhudsl/OTTR_Template/quizzes/quiz_ch1.md

 {choose-answers: 4}
 ?
 Second question to ask goes here?

-C) One correct answer here marked with a "C"
-C) A second correct answer here
 m) Mandatory incorrect answers have an "m"
 m) A second mandatory incorrect answer
 o) An optional incorrect answer here marked with an "o"